kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 how the underlying ODE looks like, and satisfying any boundary conditions.
 You then backpropagate this error to train the parameters of the ANN.

-Note that, beyond this example, PINNs also work for PDEs!
+Note that, beyond this example, PINNs also work for partial differential equations (PDEs)!

 We'll code everything in PyTorch: